 - After the dam is placed, a phosphoric solution is applied to the teeth to prepare the surface of the teeth for the bonding composite.

 - Then the teeth are ready for the direct composite bonding or the adhesive bonding to be applied.

 Dental Bonding Costs

 There are many factors that can influence the costs of a dental bonding treatment.
 Additionally, dental bonding is usually combined with other treatments, so separating out the specific costs of the dental bonding can be difficult.
 Often, dental bonding is used for an elective or cosmetic treatment.
 In the case of elective or cosmetic treatments, dental insurance plans may not fully cover the costs of the treatment.
-Here are some of the factors that impact the costs of the dental bonding treatment:

 The best place to start when estimating the costs of dental bonding is to have a discussion with your dentist.
 Based on your dentist’s advice, the next step may be to look into your current dental insurance plan to determine if the dental bonding treatment you need will be covered.

 More on Dental Bonding : How Long Does Dental Bonding Last?